Peppol PINT AE Explained: What UAE SMEs Need to Know in Plain English

 You've probably heard the acronyms floating around: Peppol, PINT AE, UBL 2.1, EDI.
 If your eyes glaze over when these terms come up, you're not alone.
 But here's the thing: This is coming to your inbox whether you understand it or not.

-By July 2027, the UAE's Federal Tax Authority (FTA) will require e-invoicing for certain organizations.
-And it will use the Peppol network and PINT AE format.
+By July 2027, the UAE Ministry of Finance (MoF) requires e-invoicing for all B2B and B2G transactions under Ministerial Decisions 243 & 244 of 2025.
+It will use the Peppol network and PINT AE format.
 Understanding what this means—in plain English—is crucial for avoiding compliance issues.

 Let's break it down.